 Now when I played I would place the small plasic piece at the end of one of the corridors to make it a little harder to find.
 My buddy Tim would build a slightly more open room & place it in the room somewhere.
 Building the maze just depends on your imagination.

 Now after everyone is finished setting up the maze, each player will then take the extra player board they are given & use it to mark the maze that they will be moving through on their opponents side of the table.
 So the way it works is again like Battleship except you have to start the maze in one of first sections mark A1 through F1.
 Once in you can call the spaces to enter into from A1 to F6.
 You continue calling spaces out until you hit a wall then it is your opponents turn.
 Then your opponent does the same thing.

 Now each time you move you will mark where you have been on your extra board & on the maze you built you will mark where your opponent has been.
 This way you know exactly where you are in your oppoenents maze & where your opponent is in your maze.
 The first person to make it to the hidden idol wins the game.

 The game probably takes all of twenty-five to thirty minutes to play the game.
 There really isn’t much setup time & in my opinion it was fun just making the maze.

-This little gem from 1977 was a fun little game to play & more than likely I will be playing it again at some point.
+This little gem from 1977, which was originally called Sniff in 1974, is a fun little game to play & more than likely I will be playing it again at some point.
 I know I am going to try to find it at a flea market or at a thrift store.
 Make a path for Pathfinder in your game collection & game on!